 Deleting conversations is pretty simple.

-- Scroll down to the Privacy section, and tap on Clear Conversations.
+- Scroll down to the Privacy section and tap on Clear Conversation.

 - A list of all your conversations will appear; tap on the X next to the conversation you want to erase.

 - Confirm your selection by tapping Clear.

 To see whether the conversation is gone, restart Snapchat and go to your inbox.
 There should be no sign of the thread anywhere.
 Of course, this only removes the conversation from your device, so the other person will still have it.

 There are a few third-party apps that let you clear out your Snapchat conversations, but iMyFone Umate Pro seems to be the most popular one.
 The software is capable enough to make sure all your conversations are gone for good.